nocthir/worgen-rs/README.md

 * Only the newest selection per frame is processed (debounce during rapid clicks).
 * A uniform reorientation (−90° X, −90° Z) yields consistent forward/up for all asset categories.
 * Terrain layer visibility toggles update material bitmasks in place (no asset reload).
-* Model geoset visibility: mutually exclusive geoset categories ensure only one variant renders for overlapping cosmetic groups.
+* Model appearance variants: mutually exclusive categories ensure only a single variant renders for overlapping cosmetic groups.

 ## Mermaid overview